jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 Claus Tøndering.
 Later, it  will still  be possible  to add  the five remaining rules mentionned by the FAMSI.
 So we will have

-=item1 Five classes
+* Five classes

-=item2  Date::Calendar::Maya
-implementing the Goodman-Martinez-Thompson rule
+  *  Date::Calendar::Maya implementing the Goodman-Martinez-Thompson rule

-=item2  Date::Calendar::Maya::Spinden
-implementing the Spinden rule
+  *  Date::Calendar::Maya::Spinden implementing the Spinden rule

-=item2  Date::Calendar::Maya::Astronomical
-implementing the rule with the same name
+  *  Date::Calendar::Maya::Astronomical implementing the rule with the same name

-=item2  Date::Calendar::Aztec
-implementing the Alfonso Caso rule
+  *  Date::Calendar::Aztec implementing the Alfonso Caso rule

-=item2  Date::Calendar::Aztec::Cortes
-implementing the Francisco Cortes rule
+  *  Date::Calendar::Aztec::Cortes implementing the Francisco Cortes rule

-=item1 Three roles
+* Three roles

-=item2  Date::Calendar::MayaAztec
-(no need to add "::Common"), implementing the civil and clerical calendars
+  *  Date::Calendar::MayaAztec (no need to add "::Common"), implementing the civil and clerical calendars

-=item2  Date::Calendar::Maya::Common
-implementing the long count and giving the aliases I<Haab> and I<Tzolkin> to the civil and clerical calendars
+  *  Date::Calendar::Maya::Common implementing the long count and giving the aliases _Haab_ and _Tzolkin_ to the civil and clerical calendars

-=item2  Date::Calendar::Aztec::Common
-giving the aliases I<xiupohualli> and I<tonalpohualli>  to the civil and clerical calendars
+  *  Date::Calendar::Aztec::Common giving the aliases _xiupohualli_ and _tonalpohualli_  to the civil and clerical calendars

-=item1 Two procedural modules
+* Two procedural modules

-=item2  Date::Calendar::Maya::Names
+  *  Date::Calendar::Maya::Names
-=item2  Date::Calendar::Aztec::Names
+  *  Date::Calendar::Aztec::Names

-=head3 About Cyclic Calendars
+### About Cyclic Calendars

 While most calendars have a year number ranging from 1 to the infinite some calendars  have a cyclic  value.
 This is  the case with  the Maya long count, with a cycle of about 7885 years (20 baktuns).
 This is the case also with the Maya and the Aztec calendar rounds, with a cycle of 18980 days (about 52 years).
 This may be the case with other calendars I have  not yet considered.
-So  we can convert I<to>  these calendars, but not I<from> them.
+So  we can convert _to_  these calendars, but not _from_ them.

 For the Maya long count, with its 7885-year cycle, the problem is more theoretical than practical.
 The cycling means that day "0.0.0.0.0" can